Epsilon User's Manual and Reference >

 the backup file name by modifying the state-file-backup-name

 template.
-See Backup Files for information on templates.
+See File Name Templates for information on templates.

 Epsilon's default state file sits in its main directory.
 (In Windows,